( Disponible en anglais seulement )

 - Cannabis in the Workplace: With legalization of cannabis for recreational use quickly approaching, now is the time to ensure your workplace policies are up to date and that you are prepared to address both safety and accommodation issues that may arise.

-The conferences were live streamed on the SCSA Facebook page and can be viewed online here.
+The conferences were live streamed on the SCSA Facebook page.

 Should you have any questions, please feel free to contact one of our Construction Law team members: